ukhsa-collaboration/standards-api/docs/guidance-summary/index.md

 > [!TIP]
 > Adopt the recommended [testing patterns](../api-design-guidelines/testing.md) and use the features of Developer Portal in the SIT environment to support testing.

-- Use the OpenAPI specification to help **define testing requirements early in development** and to prepare the test scripts and data that will be needed.
-Use tools that automatically generate test stubs and client code from your OpenAPI specification to build functional tests.
+- Use the OpenAPI definition to help **define testing requirements early in development** and to prepare the test scripts and data that will be needed.
+Use tools that automatically generate test stubs and client code from your OpenAPI definition to build functional tests.

 ### Test API Performance